bdwilliams/vagrant-base-lamp/README.md

 - vagrant up

 After setup completes, you should be able to access any of your configured virtual hosts on port 8080.
 Example:  http://www.yourhost.dev:8080

+phpMyAdmin is accessible from any vhost via http://www.yourhost.dev:8080/phpmyadmin

+All vhost logs are written to the log/ directory so there is no need to ssh into the vagrant server.

 Note:
 Mac OSX users may use the following command to port forward 80 -> 8080